evolve75/RubyTree/README.md

 ## ACKNOWLEDGMENTS: ##

-A big thanks to the following contributors for helping improve RubyTree:
+A big thanks to the following contributors for helping improve **RubyTree**:

 1. [Dirk Breuer](http://github.com/railsbros-dirk) for contributing the JSON conversion code.